szymmis/vite-express/README.md

 - A GET routes handler `get("*")` is registered at the end of middleware stack to handle all the routes that were unhandled by you.
 We do this to ensure that client-side routing is possible.

-- Lastly **Vite Dev Server** is started up, listening on port **5173** or the one that you pass into configuration.

-Because `ViteExpress.listen` is an async function, in most cases it doesn't matter when you invoke it, but it is generally the best to do it at the end of file to avoid `get("*")` handler overriting your routes.
+Because `ViteExpress.listen` is an async function, in most cases it doesn't matter when you invoke it, but it is generally the best to do it at the end of file to avoid `get("*")` handler overriding your routes.

 ## 📝 Documentation